1/1/2026

 The second best cardinal bird feeder is a sturdy one.

 Make sure to take bird feeders indoors when it gets windy.
-Even the sturdiest feeders can be knocked over with high winds.
 This also keeps cardinals and other birds safe from bird feeders becoming projectiles in high winds.

 Bird Bath Deicer with Auto Shut Off